Lineax17/rasa-chatbot/readme.md

+###To run the chatbot you have to:

 You need to have Docker installed on your System.
 (Use WSL2 on Windows to execute commands)

 Run this command to train the model: